Gross Lease CAM Charges: When a Landlord Bills You for Costs Your Lease Already Covers

 A third scenario is management company turnover.
 The outgoing manager knows which tenants are gross lease and which are NNN.
 The incoming manager does not inherit that institutional knowledge and bills everyone uniformly.

 There are variations.
 A strict gross lease includes everything: taxes, insurance, maintenance, and utilities.
 A modified gross lease covers some categories but not others, for example, it might include maintenance and taxes but require the tenant to pay their own utilities directly.
 Semi-gross leases, full-service leases, and industrial gross leases are variations on the same theme.
-For a complete guide to how modified gross expense splits work and where overcharges hide, see the Modified Gross Lease Guide.
+For overcharges that arise specifically in modified gross leases, see modified gross lease overcharges.

 What matters for this overcharge type is whether the lease's CAM section (or its equivalent) contains a pass-through provision.
 If there is no provision authorizing the landlord to bill separately for operating expenses, the billing has no contractual basis.